Sweet tea: History

+United States

 Sweet tea began as an item of luxury due to the expensive nature of its basic ingredients: tea, ice, and sugar.
 Ice was possibly the most valued of the ingredients since it had to be shipped from afar at a time when access to cool drinking water was already a relative luxury.
 In modern times, sweet tea can be made in large quantities quickly and inexpensively.

 The oldest known recipe for sweet tea was published in a community cookbook called Housekeeping in Old Virginia (copyright 1878) by Marion Cabell Tyree.
 The recipe called for green tea, since most sweet tea consumed during this period was green tea.
-However, during World War II, the major sources of green tea were cut off from the United States due to the Japanese invasion and occupation of green tea—producing regions.
+However, during World War II, the major sources of green tea were cut off from the United States due to the Japanese invasion and occupation of green tea–producing regions.
 As an alternative, green tea was replaced with black tea from British India.
-By the end of World War II, black tea had become the tea most drunk by Americans.
-Sweet tea was once consumed as a punch mixed with liquor and flavorings of mint and cream,.
-The modern mint julep evolved from this punch.
+By the end of World War II, black tea had become the tea most drank by Americans.

 In 2003, supposedly as an April Fool's joke, the Georgia State House of Representatives introduced a bill making it a "...misdemeanor of a high and aggravated nature" to sell iced tea in a restaurant that did not also offer sweet iced tea on the menu.
 The bill never went to a vote.